MrColorado35/pol_speak/README.md

 - HTML5 to structure the page;
 - CSS3 for adding the style to it;
 - Materialize for navigation and layout and to make every page responsive.
-It was my first project where I used something else than Bootstrap, which in my opinion was good lesson and gave me valuable experience, that will benefit in my professional career.
+It was my first project where I used something else than Bootstrap, which in my opinion was a good lesson and gave me valuable experience, that will benefit me in my professional career.
 - JavaScript to add functionality to the contact form from EmailJS;
-- Python3 and Jinja2 for functionality of whole page and reduction of unnecessery, repeatable code;
+- Python3 and Jinja2 for functionality of the whole page and reduction of unnecessery, repeatable code;
 - GitPod provides me an enviroment where I've been working, also providing version control;
 - FontAwesome to provide icons for footer's social links, where Materialize has failed;
 - Google Fonts for that fancy font I'm using in the Nav menu;